- 1 UK Entry Clearance

 The rules are different depending on whether you, as a parent, have been granted limited leave, or indefinite leave to remain in the UK.

-If you, as a parent, have or are applying for limited leave to remain in the UK, the entry clearance requirements for your child are as follows:
+If you, as a parent, have or are applying for limited leave to remain in the UK, the entry clearance requirements for your child in a child dependent visa are as follows:

 - The child must be under the age of 18 at the date of application;